 Let’s not forget about simply letting your hair down and enjoying your time in paradise.
-I had a blast eating the best fresh food out there, floating on my unicorn, and simply
+I had a blast eating the best fresh food out there and floating on my unicorn.

-During my stay in the Maldives I stayed at:
+During my Stay in the Maldives Alone I Stayed at:

 Any questions about traveling to the Maldives solo?
 Don’t be shy, ask below!